 In 1993 he quit journalism to become a ghostwriter, collaborating with politicians, pop stars, psychologists, adventurers and showbusiness personalities to write their autobiographies.
 Twelve of these non-fiction titles were bestsellers with combined sales of more than 2 million copies.

 Michael is available as an after-dinner and corporate speaker talking about his career as an investigative journalist, a ghostwriter to celebrities, psychologists, adventurers, politicans and decorated soldiers, as well as his life as one of Australia's leading crime writers.

-Sandi has also won prizes for her short crime fiction and is a contributing author of the anthology Writing the Dream.
-She is currently at work on the next instalment in her series, along with a standalone psychological thriller, and she lives in the beautiful Dandenong Ranges outside of Melbourne with her husband and furry family.
+Sandi is currently at work on the next instalment in her series, along with a standalone psychological thriller, and she lives in the stunning Dandenong Ranges outside of Melbourne with her husband.